theheking/babs-rna-seq/practical_overview/Week4_Trimming.md

 >

 We have now completed the trimming and filtering steps of our quality control process!
-Before we move on, let’s move our trimmed FASTQ files to a new subdirectory within our `data/` directory.
+Before we move on, let’s move our trimmed FASTQ files to a new subdirectory within our `data` directory.

-    $ cd ~/[yourscratch]/data/
+    $ cd /srv/scratch/z5342988/data/
-    $ mkdir ../trimmed_fastq
+    $ mkdir TRIMMED_FASTQ
-    $ mv *.trim* ../trimmed_fastq
+    $ mv ./UNTRIMMED_FASTQ/*.trim* TRIMMED_FASTQ
-    $ cd ../trimmed_fastq
     $ ls